 Complete Audiometric Evaluations (hearing tests) are performed in a soundproof booth on both adults and children.
 Audiologist use ear insert ear phones (or headphones), through which you will hear both sounds and speech during the test.
 Your audiologist uses your responses to assess exactly how each ear is hearing.
 At the conclusion of testing you will be counseled regarding the results and appropriate next steps.

 Auditory Brainstem Response Testing (ABR)

 This type of evaluation is an objective measure of the brain’s response to sound.
 For young infants (under six months of age), this testing can be completed in the office while the child sleeps.
 For older children, sedation is usually required to obtain accurate results.
 ABRs are particularly useful for confirmation of hearing loss or when behavioral audiological testing has been inconclusive.
 ABRs are also recommended for newborns who did not pass the initial hearing screening at birth.
-ABRs can also be utilized for adults when information regarding the auditory system beyond the inner ear is desired.
-For ABR testing electrodes are be placed on the head and ear phones will be inserted into the ear canal; no response is needed from the patient for this test.
+ABRs can may also be utilized for adults when information regarding the auditory system beyond the inner ear is desired.
+For ABR testing electrodes are be placed on the head and ear phones will be are inserted into the ear canal; no response is needed from the patient for this test.
 The electrodes will measure how sound travels from the ear to the brainstem.